IDASooinKim/DeepHashing/README.md

 ```

 ### 4. Training Data preparation

-Please download the image dataset for the experiment.
-The downloaded images must be embedded into 1-dimensional vectors of size 784 using the [ViT B/16](https://docs.pytorch.org/vision/main/models/generated/torchvision.models.vit_b_16.html) model.
-For faster experimentation, you can download the pre-embedded [Stanford_Cars dataset](https://drive.google.com/file/d/1s39IUmYMnvvwMu1eotckh3HF6Mr1QvUt/view?usp=drive_link).

 Each folder in the downloaded dataset represents a class, and each folder contains approximately 50 embeddings of the same class.
 If you wish to train with custom data, please follow the folder directory structure below.